TheKewlStore/Open-World-Pokemon-Game/README.md

 cooldowns for skills
-update turn order after each characters turn every combat 2 on 2 battle
+update turn order after each characters turn every combat 2 on 2
+- battle
-	list of moves to choose from
+	- 	list of moves to choose from
-	items
+	- 	flee